Sherwood Forest: Management and conservation

 The Sherwood Forest Trust is a small charity that covers the ancient royal boundary and current national character area of Sherwood Forest.
 Its aims are based on conservation, heritage and communities but also include tourism and the economy.

 Nottinghamshire County Council and Forestry England jointly manage the ancient remnant of forest north of the village of Edwinstowe, providing walks, footpaths and a host of other activities.

-This central core of ancient Sherwood is a Site of Special Scientific Interest (SSSI), NNR and Special Area of Conservation (SAC).
+This central core of ancient Sherwood is a Site of Special Scientific Interest (SSSI) called Birklands and Bilhaugh, NNR and Special Area of Conservation (SAC).
 It is a very important site for ancient oaks, wood pasture, invertebrates and fungi, as well as being linked to the legends of Robin Hood.

 During the Second World War parts of Sherwood Forest were used extensively by the military for ammunition stores, POW camps and training areas.
 Oil was produced at Eakring.
 After the war large ammunition dumps were abandoned in the forest and were not cleared until 1952, with at least 46,000 tons of ammunition in them.

 Part of the forest was opened to the public as a country park in 1969 by Nottinghamshire County Council, which manages a small part of the forest under lease from the Thoresby Estate.
 In 2002 a portion of Sherwood Forest was designated a national nature reserve by English Nature.
 In 2007 Natural England officially incorporated the Budby South Forest, Nottinghamshire's largest area of dry lowland heath, into the Nature Reserve, nearly doubling its size from 220 to 423 ha.

 A new Sherwood Forest Visitor Centre was authorised in 2015.
-In August 2018 the RSPB opened the new development with a shop and café, having been granted permission to manage the woods in 2015.
+In August 2018 the Royal Society for the Protection of Birds (RSPB) opened the new development with a shop and café, having been granted permission to manage the woods in 2015.
 Part of an agreement with Natural England was that the land where the existing 1970s visitor centre was located would be restored to wood pasture.

-Some portions of the forest retain many very old oaks, especially in the portion known as the Dukeries, south of the town of Worksop, which was so called because it used to contain five ducal residences.
+Some portions of the forest retain many very old oaks, especially in the portion known as the Dukeries, south of the town of Worksop, which was so called because it used to contain four ducal residences, as well as a number of other country estates.

 The River Idle, a tributary of the Trent, is formed in Sherwood Forest from the confluence of several minor streams.

 Tourism

 Sherwood attracts around 350,000 tourists annually, many from other countries.
 Each August the nature reserve hosts a week-long Robin Hood Festival.
 This event recreates a medieval atmosphere and features the major characters from the Robin Hood legend.
 The week's entertainment includes jousters and strolling players dressed in medieval attire, in addition to a medieval encampment complete with jesters, musicians, rat-catchers, alchemists and fire eaters.

-Throughout the year visitors are attracted to the Sherwood Forest Art and Craft Centre in the former coach house and stables of Edwinstowe Hall in the heart of the Forest.
+The Sherwood Forest Art and Craft Centre is in the former coach house and stables of Edwinstowe Hall.
 The centre contains art studios and a cafe and hosts special events, including craft demonstrations and exhibitions.